Asre-Jadid/Ps4/README.md

 - **Leeful** ([GitHub](https://github.com/Leeful))
   For creating the stunning and user-friendly PSPhive!
 UI that everyone loves.

+- **ABC**
+  Original author and main developer of the Lapse exploit.

 - **Al-Azif** ([GitHub](https://github.com/al-azif))
-  Original author and main developer of the PSFree-Lapse exploit.
+  author and main developer of the PSFree-Lapse exploit.

 - **Feyzee61** ([GitHub](https://github.com/Feyzee61))
   For writing a much more compact, optimized, and stable version of PSFree-Lapse (this repo is a fork of his work).